kkga/kkga/notes/void-linux.md

 Void's handbook has a section on [how runit works][runit].

-One thing to note though, is how trivial it is to create user services for programs you want to run as daemons[^syncthing].
+One thing to note though, is how trivial it is to create user services for programs you want to run as daemons.
 Check the dedicated section on [user-services][user-services].

 ---